Juan Carlos Unzué: Playing career

-Born in Pamplona, Unzué came through the ranks of hometown club CA Osasuna, but could not break into the first team.
-More of the same happened after he signed with La Liga giants FC Barcelona in 1988, as he was barred by Andoni Zubizarreta.
+Born in Pamplona, Unzué came through the ranks of hometown club Osasuna, but could not break into the first team.
+More of the same happened after he signed with La Liga giants Barcelona in 1988, as he was barred by Andoni Zubizarreta.

-Joining Sevilla FC for 1990–91, Unzué blossomed as a top-flight player, rarely missing a match in his first five years.
-As the Andalusians were relegated at the end of the 1996–97 campaign, he moved to CD Tenerife for a further two seasons.
+Joining Sevilla for 1990–91, Unzué blossomed as a top-flight player, rarely missing a match in his first five years.
+As the Andalusians were relegated at the end of the 1996–97 campaign, he moved to Tenerife for a further two seasons.

-After two years at Real Oviedo as backup to local Esteban, his input consisting of seven Copa del Rey appearances, Unzué returned to his first club in summer 2001, being the starter in his debut season and second choice in his second.
-He retired from the game in June 2003 at age 36, after having helped his team reach the semi-finals in the domestic cup.
+After two years at Real Oviedo as backup to local Esteban, his input consisting of seven Copa del Rey appearances, Unzué returned to his first club in summer 2001, being the starter in his debut season and second choice in the second.
+He retired from the game in June 2003 at age 36, after having helped his team reach the semi-finals of the domestic cup.

 Coaching career

-Unzué returned to the Camp Nou immediately after retiring, as the goalkeeping coach of the Frank Rijkaard-led side.
+Unzué returned to the Camp Nou immediately after retiring, as Frank Rijkaard's goalkeeping coach.
 After the Dutchman left, he retained his position under Pep Guardiola.

-On 17 June 2010, after five years with Barcelona, Unzué had his first head coach experience, joining Segunda División team CD Numancia.
+On 17 June 2010, after five years with Barcelona, Unzué had his first head coach experience, joining Segunda División team Numancia.
 One year later, he returned to his previous position, replacing Carles Busquets.

 On 21 June 2012, Unzué was presented as Racing de Santander manager.
-On 13 August, however, he was dismissed following disagreements with the board of directors over the duration of his contract, and became Luis Enrique's assistant at RC Celta de Vigo the following 13 June.
+On 13 August, however, he was dismissed following disagreements with the board of directors over the duration of his contract, and became Luis Enrique's assistant at Celta de Vigo the following 13 June.

 Unzué returned to Barcelona on 15 July 2014, remaining as Luis Enrique's assistant.
 On 28 May 2017, he returned to managerial duties after being appointed at the helm of Celta for two seasons.

 On 19 May 2018, after finishing in a disappointing 13th position, Unzué left Balaídos.
-On 13 June 2019, after more than a year without a club, he signed with recently relegated side Girona FC, being relieved of his duties on 21 October.
+On 13 June 2019, after more than a year without a club, he signed with recently relegated side Girona, being relieved of his duties on 21 October.

 Personal life

 Unzué's son, Jesús (born 1993), is also a footballer and a goalkeeper.
-He was a member of the Barcelona Juvenil squad which won the league and cup in 2011, but was unable to make the breakthrough to the professional level and moved on to local clubs such as CF Gavà and CE Júpiter.
+He was a member of the Barcelona Juvenil squad which won the league and cup in 2011, but was unable to make the breakthrough to the professional level and moved on to local clubs such as Gavà and Júpiter.